Please welcome Diane Godley of the very useful blog Northern Beaches Discovery.

 From Jamieson the trail continues along a path next to the road for a short distance before turning into a long narrow parkland that is Berry Reserve.

-If tummies are rumbling by the time you reach Berry Reserve, stop and take advantage of the wide variety of eateries along Pittwater Road – the only spot on the trail where you can buy your lunch.
+- If tummies are rumbling by the time you reach Berry Reserve, stop and take advantage of the wide variety of eateries along Pittwater Road – the only spot on the trail where you can buy your lunch.
+Or pop into the lovely Tramshed Cafe.

 Tip: if you get a takeaway and eat it at Berry Reserve, don’t feed the birds or they won’t leave you alone!